usamaeltmsah/usamaeltmsah/README.md

 ## I'm a Developer, Maker, and Guitarian!

 - 🔭 I’m currently working as freelancer iOS Developer.
+- 📚 I’m currently read the Atomic Habits book.
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: Take new courses and build more projects
+- 🥅 2021 Goals: Take new courses and build more projects.
-- ⚡ Fun fact: I love to code and play guitar
+- ⚡ Fun fact: I love to code and play guitar.

 ### Connect with me: